czar3985/thought_bubbles/README.md

 a form for inputting thoughts and all previous inputs sorted from the most recent entry.

 Upon receiving the POST request for a new input, the server fixes the current date and time that corresponds to the entry before saving it to memory.
+The client is then redirected to the upgraded page.

 ![Thought Bubbles website](./screenshot.jpg?raw=true "Title")